galaxyproject/galaxy-hub/src/Admin/Config/Performance/Cluster/Legacy/index.md

 This method makes use of PBS' stage-in/stage-out capabilities to copy the job's input datasets to the node and output datasets back from the node before and after the job runs.
-HOW these are staged is configured in <<nwwl(TORQUE)>>.
+HOW these are staged is configured in TORQUE.
 By default, it uses rcp, but we suggest using scp.
 Information on how to configure staging is available in the [TORQUE Administrator Manual](http://www.clusterresources.com/wiki/doku.php?id=torque:torque_wiki).
 Ensure that both stage-in and stage-out works from your application server before proceeding.

-TIP: To use scp, you'll need to make sure that the galaxy user can scp/ssh from <<nwwl(EACH)>> cluster node to the application server with no password or host key prompts!
+TIP: To use scp, you'll need to make sure that the galaxy user can scp/ssh from EACH cluster node to the application server with no password or host key prompts!
 This usually means logging in to each node and initiating an ssh connection back to the application server to accept the host key (or pre-distributing the galaxy user's ~/.ssh/known_hosts file).